chillichez-22/C.H.E.E.S.E/docs/standards.md

 These are the technical design documents for the project, where the solutions will be documented for a relevant sub-system.

 It covers the design, structure and architecture of a sub-system, explaining:
-    *what* a problem is;
+-    *what* a problem is.
-    *how* the problem was over come;
+-    *how* the problem was over come;.
-    *why* we chose that way to over come it; and the downsides to choosing that way.
+-    *why* we chose that way to over come it;
+-    and the downsides to choosing that way.

-It does not cover:
+<br>It does not cover:
-    *code* written;
+-    *code* written.
-    *who* will use the goal/problem;
+-    *who* will use the goal/problem.
-    *when* the goal/problem should be used.
+-    *when* the goal/problem should be used.

-It should explain steps to solve the problem / achieve the goal but not the code to solve the solution.
+<br>It should explain steps to solve the problem / achieve the goal but not the code to solve the solution.
 As it is a blueprint / reference to implement a specific sub-system.

-It will be up to date, and will not go over the process of ideas that came to form the problem / goal.
+<br>It will be up to date, and will not go over the process of ideas, and how they came to form the problem / goal.

-( It wont be a running commentary of "We did X, but thought it was slower, so now were doing Y. But Y slows I, so J needed to change......".
-This is what the [(ADR) Architectural Design Record]( #adr-architectural-design-records ) is for. )
+It wont be a running commentary of:
+<br>&emsp;"We did X, but thought it was slower, so now were doing Y."
+<br>&emsp;"But Y slows I, so J needed to change......"
+<br>This is what the [(ADR) Architectural Design Record]( #adr-architectural-design-records ) is for.